-The following summarizes hydrologic monitoring activities during First Quarter 2011 related to the Coso Operating Company's Hay Ranch Project Conditional Use Permit (CUP):
+The following summarizes hydrologic monitoring activities during Third Quarter 2011 related to the Coso Operating Company's Hay Ranch Project Conditional Use Permit (CUP):

 - Hay Ranch Project CUP pumping was initiated on December 25, 2009.
-A total of approximately 1.3 billion gallons of groundwater (3,982 acre feet) have been pumped from the Hay Ranch North and South Production wells through March 16, 2011. - During First Quarter 2011, monthly groundwater and surface water data were collected from 30 monitoring points throughout Rose Valley as per the schedule set forth in the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Quarterly groundwater samples were collected from the Hay Ranch South, Coso Junction Store #2, and Little Lake Ranch North wells.
+A total of approximately 1.9 billion gallons of groundwater (5872 acre feet) have been pumped from the Hay Ranch North and South Production wells through September 22, 2011. - During Third Quarter 2011, monthly groundwater and surface water data were collected from 30 monitoring points throughout Rose Valley as per the schedule set forth in the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Quarterly groundwater samples were collected from the Hay Ranch South, Coso Junction Store #2, and Little Lake Ranch North wells.
 These samples were analyzed for Total Dissolved Solids.
-None of these samples exceeded "Threshold Requiring Action" levels. - Quarterly hydrographs, which compare Rose Valley groundwater elevations, surface flow amounts, and Total Dissolved Solid data to Hay Ranch Project CUP pumping amounts over time, are included in this report. - Phase 3: Model Recalibration and Redefinition of Pumping Rates and Durations occurred from September 2010 to April 2011, with recalibration of the groundwater model by Daniel B. Stephens & Associates completed in January 2011. - Based on results from the recalibrated groundwater model, ICWD set new project pumping rates, pumping duration and groundwater Triggers Levels and Maximum Acceptable Drawdowns for project monitoring points in an addendum dated April 1, 2011. - Based on the March 2011 groundwater monitoring data, none of the specified project wells exceeded the new Trigger Levels or Maximum Acceptable Drawdowns set in ICWD's April 1, 2011 addendum. - Monthly data transmittal, including groundwater and surface water hydrographs, occurred between TEAM and ICWD.
-Monthly update letters and groundwater and surface water hydrographs have been posted on the ICWD's public website: www.invowater.org.
+None of these samples exceeded "Threshold Requiring Action" levels. - Quarterly hydrographs, which compare Rose Valley groundwater elevations, surface flow amounts, and Total Dissolved Solid data to Hay Ranch Project CUP pumping amounts over time, are included in this report. - Phase 3: Model Recalibration and Redefinition of Pumping Rates and Durations occurred from September 2010 to April 2011, and based on results from the recalibrated groundwater model, ICWD set new project pumping rates, pumping duration and groundwater Triggers Levels and Maximum Acceptable Drawdowns for project monitoring points in an addendum dated April 1, 2011. - Based on third quarter 2011 groundwater monitoring data, the Little Lake Ranch North Well exceeded its Trigger Levels in August by 0.01 feet and in September by 0.05 feet. - No other wells exceeded their Trigger Levels during the third quarter; and no Maximum Acceptable Drawdowns, as set in ICWD's April 1, 2011 addendum, were exceeded. - Monthly data transmittal, including groundwater and surface water hydrographs, occurred between TEAM and ICWD.
+Monthly update letters and groundwater and surface water hydrographs have been posted on the ICWD's public website: www.inyowater.org.